fishjam-dev/python-server-sdk/README.md

 ## Usage

-The SDK exports two main classes for interacting with Jellyfish server:
+The SDK exports two main classes for interacting with Fishjam server:
 `RoomApi` and `Notifier`.

 `RoomApi` wraps http REST api calls, while `Notifier` is responsible for receiving real-time updates from the server.

 #### RoomApi

-Create a `RoomApi` instance, providing the jellyfish server address and api token
+Create a `RoomApi` instance, providing the fishjam server address and api token

 ```python
 from jellyfish import RoomApi